 Medicare faces serious financial challenges that require comprehensive reforms to the program now to avoid the need for even more drastic actions in the future.
-The American Academy of Actuaries applauds President Obama's pledge to address these challenges and continues to urge the President and the Congress to act to restore the long-term solvency and financial sustainability of Medicare.
+The American Academy of Actuaries supports efforts by the President and Congress to address these challenges and urges action to restore the long-term solvency and financial sustainability of Medicare.